-- a) limiting or controlling the exchange of information between relevant persons involved in activities involving a risk of a conflict of interest, where the exchange of such information could harm the interests of one or more clients; - b) separate supervision of relevant persons whose main functions involve potentially conflicting interests with those of the client on whose behalf a service is provided;
+b) separate supervision of relevant persons whose main functions involve potentially conflicting interests with those of the client on whose behalf a service is provided;

-- c) the elimination of any direct link between the remuneration or income of relevant persons who carry out predominantly activities that may give rise to situations of conflict of interest with investors; - d) a prohibition on the simultaneous or subsequent participation of a relevant person in the service of portfolio management and in the service of investment advice. - e) complaint handling structured in such a way as to ensure that the analysis of complaints submitted by clients is carried out by personnel from outside the business areas, thus ensuring independent judgement; - f) internal measures regulating the transactions carried out on financial instruments and/or products on a personal basis by the relevant persons, based on the principles of correctness; - (g) definition of tasks, responsibilities and rules of conduct, in particular by providing that the functions holding a process step or an entire process potentially suitable for the generation of conflicts are assigned to separate structures capable of controlling the independence of investment choices; - h) organisational and IT procedures to ensure the proper performance of services, in the interest of clients.
-These procedures, in particular, govern the manner in which services are offered and the management of the relationship with the client; - i) adoption of an internal code of conduct that dictates the general rules of conduct to which the members of the administrative and control bodies and all employees and collaborators of the Branch must conform; i) prohibition to receive or lend from or to third parties economic and non economic benefits which, by - j) prohibition to receive or lend from or to third parties economic and non economic benefits which, by reason of their nature or entity, are aimed at obtaining improper advantages, unless they are of modest value; - k) monitoring of transactions carried out by employees on their own account involving financial instruments and/or products; - I) adoption of "buy lists" prepared by the Vontobel Group and made available through the company's intranet, indicating the financial instruments subject to potential investments by all the companies belonging to the Group itself.
-The buy lists are periodically updated with reference to equity financial instruments and with reference to CIUs and bonds.
+c) the elimination of any direct link between the remuneration or income of relevant persons who carry out predominantly activities that may give rise to situations of conflict of interest with investors;

+d) a prohibition on the simultaneous or subsequent participation of a relevant person in the service of portfolio management and in the service of investment advice.

+e) complaint handling structured in such a way as to ensure that the analysis of complaints submitted by clients is carried out by personnel from outside the business areas, thus ensuring independent judgement;

+f) internal measures regulating the transactions carried out on financial instruments and/or products on a personal basis by the relevant persons, based on the principles of correctness;

+(g) definition of tasks, responsibilities and rules of conduct, in particular by providing that the functions holding a process step or an entire process potentially suitable for the generation of conflicts are assigned to separate structures capable of controlling the independence of investment choices;

+h) organisational and IT procedures to ensure the proper performance of services, in the interest of clients.
+These procedures, in particular, govern the manner in which services are offered and the management of the relationship with the client;

+i) adoption of an internal code of conduct that dictates the general rules of conduct to which the members of the administrative and control bodies and all employees and collaborators of the Branch must conform; j) prohibition to receive or lend from or to third parties economic and non economic benefits which, by reason of their nature or entity, are aimed at obtaining improper advantages, unless they are of modest value;

+k) monitoring of transactions carried out by employees on their own account involving financial instruments and/or products;